Hi friend and Welcome!

 I’m gonna start doing what I call “Quick View” to preface my reviews.
 It’s meant to give some concise cliff notes that outline important bullet points.
 It serves as sort of a TL;DR (too long don’t read LOL).
 So here’s the quick scoop on the HD 600:

-- Rated #2 in Over-ear headphones on Head-Fi with 100% Positive Reviews.
+- Rated #2 in Over-ear headphones on Head-Fi with 100% Positive Reviews (Subject to change).

-- The most neutral headphone in it’s class or otherwise.
+- May be the most neutral headphone in it’s class or otherwise.

 - Called a genre master.
 Does well with any type of music.